Islam is often described as a religion that was revealed for all people, in all places, for all time.

 While refugees have been on the minds of the world’s top leaders, politicians, entrepreneurs and executives, collaboration has not been high on the agenda.

 While many European and Western countries are concerned about how to stem the flow to their respective countries, other places, such as Turkey and Canada, are more focused on how to integrate refugees into society.

-In an article in the New York Times the Turkish city of Gaziantep is described as an example of how to treat refugees humanely.
-“A beautiful city on the Syrian-Turkish border, Gaziantep is said to house 600,000 Syrians, approximately 40,000 of which live in the city’s five camps, which are administered by Turkey’s Disaster and Emergency Management Presidency.
+In a New York Times, the city of Gaziantep is described as an example of how to treat refugees humanely.
+“A beautiful city on the Syrian-Turkish border, Gaziantep, is said to house 600,000 Syrians.
+Approximately 40,000 of which live in the city’s five camps, which are administered by Turkey’s Disaster and Emergency Management Presidency.
 The rest live in the city itself.”

-Refugees in Turkey are allowed to work, they have access to healthcare and education and the government is committed to creating a pathway to Turkish citizenship.
+Refugees in Turkey are allowed to work and they have access to healthcare and education.
+The government is committed to creating a pathway to Turkish citizenship.

 Canada has been viewed as a global leader with respect to refugee protection.
-In 2015 ordinary people hit the headlines when they essentially adopted thousands of Syrian families, and donated a year of their time and money to guide them into new lives just as many other countries shunned them.
+In 2015 ordinary people hit the headlines when they essentially adopted thousands of Syrian families.
+Some donated a year of their time and money to guide them into new lives.
+While other countries shunned them.

 While the outcomes of Canada’s open handed program has yet to be seen, Canada is indeed honoring its obligations under the UN Refugee Convention.

 Help Others & God Will Help You